wikimedia/mediawiki-extensions-DrawioEditor/README.md

 # Requirements
 - When you intend to use SVG which is recommended, you might want to install Extension:NativeSvgHandler too.
 Also you need a browser that supports SVG.
 - While displaying charts may work in older browsers, especially when using PNG (SVG is default and recommended), saving charts requires a fairly recent browser.
+- The drawings produced by the draw.io editor make use of the xhtml namespace in SVG files.
+This namespace is not allowed for file uploads in MediaWiki 1.26 and later.
+So if you want to use SVG with this extension, you need to use a MediaWiki that is older or you need to patch it (see Installation).
+Hopefully this requirement is only temporary.
+She this [issue](https://www.github.com/mgeb/mediawiki-drawio-editor/issues/1) and the [one on Wikimedia's phabricator](https://phabricator.wikimedia.org/T138783).

 # Installation
 1. Clone this plugin into a folder named DrawioEditor within your wiki's extensions folder: